loubnabnl/santacoder-finetuning/README.md

 wandb login
 ```

-2. Next, take a look at the `run_stack.py` script to get an understanding of how it works.
+2. Next, take a look at the `train.py` script to get an understanding of how it works.
 In short, the script does the following:

-	- Load the given dataset subset
+	- Load the given dataset
 	- Load the model with given hyperparameters
 	- Pre-process the dataset to input into the model
 	- Run training